nih-cfde/c2m2/draft-C2M2_specification_with_Levels/levelsroadmap.md

 - when a particular blood pressure measurement was made

-While we know our current model is not yet rich enough to contain all the metadata required by all DCCs, there are also too many terms for most DCCs to easily use.
+While we know our current model is not yet rich enough to contain all the metadata that will be required by all DCCs, there are also too many terms for most DCCs to easily use.
 Modeling and data wrangling are always difficult, even for experts.
 Requiring every DCC to model their metadata using all possible features of the [current C2M2 model](../draft-C2M2_ER_diagrams/full-C2M2-ER-model.png)